 If you've spent any time on the internet at all, you've probably come in contact with an animated GIF.
-It's an image file that allows you to feature animated images that makes it seem like the image is moving.
+It's an image file that allows you to feature animated images, which makes it seem like the image is moving.
 Think of them as a hybrid between a still image and a video.

 Why are GIFs great additions to your marketing?
 They're easy to consume, provide a new way to capture your viewers' attention, and can have a serious emotional impact.
-Considering content that makes us feel something encourages us to share, these tiny animations are worth experimenting with.
+And since content that makes us feel something encourages us to share, these tiny animations are worth experimenting with.

 The best part about GIFs is that they aren't too hard to make.
 If you have access to Photoshop and a few minutes to spare, you can create an animated GIF in no time.